 What to Avoid in Food for Pets with Liver Disease

 There are several ingredients that you must avoid in food for pets that have liver disease.
 Below are the two most critical ones.

 Salt: content in foods should be carefully monitored to make sure your dog or cat doesn’t retain any extra fluid, a potential result of a declining liver.

 Copper: Though they are rare, liver disease is associated with a buildup of copper.
 If this is the case for your pet, absorbable copper should be limited in the diet (and your veterinarian may advise you to increase the zinc of your pet’s food as it helps to minimize copper absorption).

 What to Look For in Food for Pets with Liver Disease

-Vitamin E, zinc, SAM-e, milk thistle, and ursodiol are vitamins and supplements that may contribute to liver health.
+Vitamin E, zinc, SAM-e, milk thistle, and ursodiol are vitamins and supplements that may contribute to liver health, such as Denamarin for dogs or Denosyl.
 They can also improve the liver's antioxidant levels, leading to less inflammation.

-Vitamin K: In some cases of liver disease your dog or cat might be put on long-term antibiotic treatment designed to help the body cope with the byproducts of an altered liver metabolism.
+In some cases of liver disease, your dog or cat might be put on long-term antibiotic treatment designed to help the body cope with the byproducts of altered liver metabolism.
 If this is the case, the vitamin K that is typically made by the body may be diminished.
-Since the liver depends on vitamin K for synthesis of the proteins that cause blood to clot, veterinarians sometimes recommend a vitamin K supplement be added to the diet, particularly if the patient is not eating vitamin K enriched commercial dog food.
+Since the liver depends on vitamin K for the synthesis of the proteins that cause blood to clot, veterinarians sometimes recommend vitamin K pet supplements be added to the diet, particularly if the dog is not eating vitamin K-enriched commercial dog food.